 import panel panel.extension() content = panel.pane.Markdown(''' # Hello World This is some content ''') png = panel.panel('https://upload.wikimedia.org/wikipedia/commons/4/47/PNG_transparency_demonstration_1.png', width=300) widget = panel.widgets.TextInput(name='A widget', value='A string') dashboard = panel.Row(content, png, widget) dashboard.servable()

 Once you execute the notebook you should see the output shown above.
 We will now show how to create a dashboard from this notebook.
 Keep in mind that for other dashboard-based

-for example voila the instructions will be slightly different in which case we recommend visiting the
+solutions, for example Voila, the instructions will be slightly different, in which case we recommend visiting the

 cds docs.
 Visit your hub homepage which is at

 New Dashboard and give the dashboard any name and description.
 For now, allow

 all users and use the